Do you need a technical translation

 4

-For larger jobs, I will send you an e-mail about a day before I finish the job.
+For larger jobs, I will send you an e-mail a day before I finish the job.
 Fortunately, jobs are often completed before the agreed time.
 In this case, you will have the option to advance your printer or graphic artist, so they can plan to start their jobs earlier than initially planned.

 5